-Air conditioned offices - are more than 10% of employees complaining of being too hot or too cold ?
+Air conditioned offices - are more than 10% of employees complaining of being too hot or too cold?

-Naturally ventilated offices - are more than 15 % of employees complaining of being too hot or too cold ?
+Naturally ventilated offices - are more than 15 % of employees complaining of being too hot or too cold?

-All other indoor environments that may not have air conditioning - are more than 20 % of employees complaining of being too hot or too cold ?
+All other indoor environments that may not have air conditioning - are more than 20 % of employees complaining of being too hot or too cold?

 - 2.3 The lowest temperature should normally be above 16 °C or 13°C where the work involves severe physical effort.
-Where these temperatures have not been reached the manager will be responsible for implementing improved heating arrangements in coordination with the relevant maintenance department. - 2.4 If these above actions fail to adequately reduce the concern relating to heat reduction / enhancement, managers shall together with the staff complete a risk assessment utilising the available form (Appendix 2). - 2.5 Assistance in this can be given by the Health and Safety Advisers and any further identified control measure within the manager's ability should be implemented.
+Where these temperatures have not been reached the manager will be responsible for implementing improved heating arrangements in coordination with the Estates department. - 2.4 If these above actions fail to adequately reduce the concern relating to heat reduction / enhancement, managers shall together with the staff complete a risk assessment utilising the available form (Appendix 2). - 2.5 Assistance in this can be given by the Health and Safety Advisers and any further identified control measure within the manager's ability should be implemented.
 Any shortcomings outside of the manager's control shall be taken to the department and/or Directorate Manager. - 2.6 If the conditions still persist the Health and Safety Adviser shall be contacted who will validate the assessment and arrange for an environmental survey and monitoring to be completed within the area by the Environmental Adviser. - 2.7 The Health and Safety (Environmental) Adviser shall on completion of the survey report their findings back to the manager together with any further recommendations.
+Prioritised recommendations that are considered significant or higher risk should be tracked through the Health and safety meetings for the area concerned.
+CIBSE guidelines will be quoted in Health and safety, energy manager and estates reports and worked to where reasonably practical.

-Document Title: Thermal Comfort Procedure Approval Date: 19 Aug 2015 Reference Number: 094 Next Review Date: 19 Aug 2018 Version Number: 2 Date of Publication: 05 Oct 2015
+Document Title: Thermal Comfort Procedure 7 of 13 Approval Date: 09/12/2019 Reference Number: UHB 094 Next Review Date: 09/12/2021 Version Number: 3 Date of Publication: